Azure-Player/azure.datafactory.tools/README.md

 In that way you can keep all files in the source but control behaviour with flags.
 Exclusion can be defined in two ways:
 1) Explicitly in 'Excludes' collection
-2) Implicitly by not adding an item in 'Includes' collection
+2) Implicitly by not adding an item to 'Includes' collection

 **Important:** Both collections can use wildcards as the name of objects.
 It simplify defining multiple objects by one line, or defining objects which does not exist yet.